beawolf - Fotolia

 Spinnaker for the cloud-native crowd

 Netflix is heavily vested in the cloud-native approach to application development and delivery.
-It's no surprise that Spinnaker integrates with cloud and container hosting technologies such as Docker, Kubernetes, VMware and Amazon EC2.
+Spinnaker reflects that approach through integrations with cloud and container hosting technologies such as Docker, Kubernetes, VMware and Amazon EC2.
 Spinnaker is a proven cloud-native CD tool that can serve as a Jenkins alternative for some CD functionality to support a cloud-focused approach.

 TeamCity for developer-focused Agile teams